 Becoming an Ally

-2020 has been an eye-opening year in countless ways.
+2020 was an eye-opening year in countless ways.
 The deaths of Ahmaud Abery, Breonna Taylor, and George Floyd and the subsequent response of the public and politicians were a turning point in my understanding of race and racism in America.
 Yes, I'm ashamed this introspection took me 28 years, but I'm glad it happened now as opposed to later, or never.
 I've considered my position and privilege in life as a white man, and considered how I think about and treat others different than myself.

 As always, books have helped me through this process.
 I've started with "the basics" and tried to branch out from there.
 There is always more to read and more to do.
 It will never be enough, but any little positive change helps.
 I've titled this page "Becoming an Ally," because it's a journey, not necessarily a destination.